Jbleezy/BO2-Reimagined/README.md

 * No longer limited to 4 players

 ### Ray Gun Mark 2
+* Same probability to obtain as other weapons
+* Can be obtained if player has Ray Gun
 * Limited to 1 player on all maps

 ### Jet Gun